 Discover the best topics for your content, find the best keywords, drive traffic fast to your website, and get quality backlinks.
 All of that will skyrocket your rankings if you do it right.

 You have probably seen that most of the guides out there mention keyword research as the most important thing for creating content.
-But no one tells you that even if you optimize your blog post for important keywords, there is no guarantee that Google will rank you for that specific keyword at all.
+But no one tells you that even if you optimize your blog post for important keywords, there is no guarantee that Google will rank you for that specific keyword.

 My advice is to concentrate on creating content for the audience.
-Don’t focus on keywords because they will be naturally in your blog post.
+Please don’t focus on keywords because they will be natural in your blog post.
 Later, you can optimize it for keywords you already rank for.

 How to find keywords for your blog?